eProsima/Shapes-Demo-Docs/docs/lifespan.rst

     - Set History to 100.
     - Set Lifespan Duration to 50.

-Note that when a new subscriber matched with the publisher, due to the TRANSIENT_LOCAL durability, all the samples stored on the publisher history are sent automatically to the new subscriber.
+Note that when a new subscriber matches with the publisher, due to the TRANSIENT_LOCAL durability, all the samples stored on the publisher history are sent automatically to the new subscriber.

-Knowing that we are going to explain what is happening on Instance2 and Instance3.
-As you can see, the square subscriber history is fulled rapidly, while the triangle subscriber one increases at the same speed as the orange triangle publisher sends the new samples.
-That's why the samples of the orange triangle publisher history are removed faster than he sends new ones, due to the lifespan, while the red square publisher history samples are kept.
+Now let's explain what is happening on Instance2 and Instance3.
+As you can see, the square subscriber history is filled rapidly, while the triangle subscriber one increases at the same speed as the orange triangle publisher sends the new samples.
+This is because samples of the orange triangle publisher history are removed faster than new ones are being sent, due to the lifespan QoS, while the red square publisher history samples are kept.

 .. image:: test10_2.png
-   :scale: 60 %
+   :scale: 100 %
    :alt: State 1
    :align: center